BinomialLLC/basis_universal/README.md

 Supports adaptive deblocking when transcoding from larger block sizes; this can be disabled using a transcoder flag.

 XUASTC LDR supports the following ASTC configurations: L/LA/RGB/RGBA CEMs; base+scale or RGB/RGBA direct; base+offset CEMs; Blue Contraction encoding; 1–3 subsets; all partition patterns; and single- or dual-plane modes.
 Here is the [XUASTC LDR specification](https://github.com/BinomialLLC/basis_universal/wiki/XUASTC-LDR-Specification-v1.0).
+Also see the [ASTC and XUASTC LDR Usage Guide](https://github.com/BinomialLLC/basis_universal/wiki/ASTC-and-XUASTC-LDR-Usage-Guide).

 Notes:
 - Mode #1 (ETC1S) has special support and optimizations for basic temporal supercompression (texture video).